Anderbone/myblog/content/posts/love-yourself-nonsense.md

 Why there are so many different use cases and we still believe it has a consistent meaning.
 What do we actually mean in each of these situations and which one is better?
 Our old clear daily language or new shining concepts.

 Then what are the effects of using it?
 It doesn't have any power.
-Suicide prevention in train station says: remember there's someone else love you.
-Why do we emphasize someone else loves you, not just love yourself and don't suicide.
+Suicide prevention in train station says: *remember there's someone else loves you.* Why do we emphasize someone else loves you, not just love yourself and don't suicide.
 'Self-love' hides or preempts better and meaningful suggestions.

 Where's it comes from, what's the potential motivation to invent these words?
 Self-centered century.
 Psychology tries to replace the church, some people want to replace all words related to Christian or religion.
 They don't know God and they want to say something about love.
 Moreover, it's a century to try to dig into our inside.
 Humans have the tendency to know why, to get the pleasure of creating and using words to explain things, give us a feeling like we already found something deeper, or know the root of a problem.
 It's empty, doesn't have any effects.
 It's wet with loads of new words but has nothing meaningful and can't actually make any changes.